nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - **Transaction Management** : Add, Edit and Delete Income and Expenses
 - **Comprehensive Dashboard**: An instant snapshot of your monthly financial situation
 - **Data Integration**: Export/Import financial statements in CSV format
-- **Address Book**: Add people to your address book and link them to transactions
+- **Staff List**: Add people to your staff list and link them to transactions

 In addition, Tran$act's **Command Line Interface (CLI)** functionality will allow you to unlock greater efficiency as you type faster, while still having the benefits of a Graphical User Interface (GUI)